aphistic/consync/README.md

 you can provide but it also includes an additional `--execute` (or `-e`) parameter.
 If the execute parameter is not provided, consync will only display the changes it would make instead of actually applying them.
 This is to make sure changes aren't accidentally applied to a target.

+By default syncing will only sync keys in the specified directory.
+To sync keys and directories, provide the `--recursive` (or `-r`) parameter.

 An example of using the `sync` command is as follows: